Ising Model Observables and Non-Backtracking Walks: Proofs

 \begin{definition} Assume $x$ is not in the image of $\gamma$.
 Define $A_{j}$ by

 where $\mathrm{cl}(X)$ denotes the closure of $X$.
 The \emph{turning number} of $\gamma$ is defined to be

 where $\chi(X)$ denotes the Euler characteristic of $X$. \end{definition}

 While it is not obvious, this definition does replicate the turning number of a curve in the plane modulo 2.
-As in the plane, the turning number does not depend on the point $x\in\surface$ used in the definition.
+An immediate consequence of~\Cref{thm:General-Intersection-Theorem} below is that the turning number modulo two is independent of the point $x$ chosen; for this reason we will omit the subscript $x$ in $\tau_{x}$.